OrchardCMS/OrchardDoc/Documentation/Creating-types-from-code.markdown

 A Content Type is the blueprint for all content.
-Content Types are created by combining multiple *Parts* and *Fields*
+Content Types are created by combining multiple *Parts*

 Creating a Content Type from code can be done from your migrations.cs.
 We'll use the *AlterTypeDefintion* to create or change a content type definition.
+The *WithPart* allows us to add multiple parts.

 # Creating a Content Type